Khoshut Khanate: Güshi (1642-1655)

 In 1625, a conflict erupted between the Oirat Khoshut Galwas chief Chöükür and his uterine brother Baibaghas over inheritance issues.
 Baibaghas was killed in the fight.
 However, his younger brothers Toro-Baikhu, later Güshi Khan, and Köndölön Ubashi took up the fight and pursued Chöükür from the Ishim River to the Tobol River, attacking and killing his tribal followers in 1630.
 Toro-Baikhu was the third of five sons born to Akhai Khatun and Khanai Noyan Khonggor.
 He had already become a distinguished fighter at the age of 12 and together with his brothers gained fame as part of "Akhai's herd of tigers" and "the five talented, brave heroic tigers" due to his military prowess.
 After Baibaghas' death, Toro-Baikhu married his brother's widow and adopted her son Ochirtu.
 Once he defeated all successor claimants, Toro-Baikhu styled himself "Dai Güshi" Taiji.

 In 1632, the Gelug Yellow Hat sect in Qinghai (M. Kokonor/T. Tso Ngonpo) was being repressed by the Khalkha Choghtu Khong Tayiji, who aided their rivals the Karmapa and Bön sects.
 In 1634, the 5th Dalai Lama's envoys invited Güshi to come to their aid.
 The Oirats had already been supporters of the Gelug tradition since 1616 and Güshi used their religious affinity to gather an army for the expedition to Tibet.
 After a short visit to Tibet in 1635, the next year, Güshi led 10,000 Oirats in an invasion of Qinghai which resulted in the defeat of a 30,000 strong enemy army and the death of Choghtu.
-He then entered Central Tibet, where he received from the 5th Dalai Lama the title of Bstan-'dzin Choskyi Rgyal-po (the Dharma King Who Upholds the Religion).
-In 1637, the 5th Dalai Lama bestowed upon him the title of "Dai Güshi Shajin Bariqchi Nomiyin Khan" and Güshi became the first non-Genghisid Mongol to claim the title of khan.
+He then entered Central Tibet, where he received from the 5th Dalai Lama the title of Bstan-'dzin Choskyi Rgyal-po ("the Dharma King Who Upholds the Religion").
+In 1637, the 5th Dalai Lama bestowed upon him the title of Dai Güshi Shajin Bariqchi Nomiyin Khan.
+Güshi thus became the first non-Genghisid Mongol to claim the title of khan.
 Güshi was also declared a reincarnation of Vajrapani, which in the eyes of Güshi's followers, established a priest and patron relationship that put him on the same level as the Dalai Lama and the Panchen Lama.